zhehaowang/zhehao.me/essays/career.md

 Without seeing the contrast, it's difficult to appreciate what we enjoy here.

 Over the years I saw myself becoming accustomed to bad practices, and getting satisfied from just getting by.
-This would be the exact state we fear: settling for the sub-optimal, knowing only the superficial, essentially becoming stale.
+This state of stagnancy would be my worst fear: settling for the sub-optimal and knowing only the superficial.

 The environment assimilates us: it lures us to its comforts, dulls our senses and weakens our resolve.